Do I need a CDFA?

 Having a financial advocate (in litigated cases) or a financial neutral (in mediated or Collaborative cases) can help build not only acceptable, but often creative and modern financial solutions.

-Creating Two Households Out of One
+Creating Two Homes Out of One

 Divorce can create financial trauma.
 Income(s) that covered one household now cover two.
 Emotional tensions are high and the decisions you make throughout the divorce process impact your financial future - either positively or negatively.